AdobeDocs/experience-manager-64.en/help/forms/using/aem-forms-workflow.md

 * A workflow is a representation of a real-world business process.
 Keep your real-world business process and list of the participants of the business process ready.
 Also, keep the collateral (adaptive forms, PDF Documents, and more) ready before start creating a workflow.
 * A workflow can have multiple stages.
 These stages are displayed in the AEM Inbox and help report progress of the workflow.
 Divide your business process into logical stages.
 * You can configure the assign task step of AEM Workflows to send email notifications to the users or assignees.
 So, [enable email notifications](#configure-email-service).
-* A workflow can also use Adobe sign for digital signatures.
-If you plan to use Adobe Sign in a workflow, the [configure Adobe Sign for AEM Forms](/help/forms/using/adobe-sign-integration-adaptive-forms.md) before using it in a workflow.
+* A workflow can also use Acrobat Sign for digital signatures.
+If you plan to use Acrobat Sign in a workflow, the [configure Acrobat Sign for AEM Forms](/help/forms/using/adobe-sign-integration-adaptive-forms.md) before using it in a workflow.

 ## Create a workflow model {#create-a-workflow-model}